 6.32 Passing Parameters and Return Values [CSJ]

-This vulnerability is not applicable to Spark since Spark functions cannot have side effects, and since procedure and entry parameters must always be declared as in, out, or in out and access types are forbidden, eliminating the possible use of indirection in parameters.
+This vulnerability is not applicable to SPARK since SPARK functions cannot have side effects, and since procedure and entry parameters must always be declared as in, out, or in out and access types are forbidden, eliminating the possible use of indirection in parameters.

 6.33 Dangling References to Stack Frames [DCM]

-Access types (pointers) are forbidden in Spark, hence this vulnerability does not apply to Spark.
+Access types (pointers) are forbidden in SPARK, hence this vulnerability does not apply to SPARK.

 6.34 Subprogram Signature Mismatch [OTR]